dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1691: Support for disabled individuals promotes autonomy.
+### T1691: Focus on supporting disabilities for informed future decisions.

 |Support|
 |---|